Squirrelheads Clarinet Izen Family e-mail me

 Joe

 Joe Izen got caught up in the old time music scene during the early 80’s after moving to Ithaca, New York.
-The WVBR Bound for Glory radio show and the Ithaca contradances provided a showcase for local talent such as Backwoods Band, The Razor Lickers, and the Tompkins County Horseflies and visiting bands as well.
+The WVBR Bound for Glory radio show and the Ithaca contradances provided a showcase for local talent such as The Backwoods Band, The Razor Lickers (with Horseflies, before they dropped the county from their name.
 Particularly influential was the clawhammer banjo playing of Mac Benford.
-By 1980, Joe had switch from guitar to banjo as his main instrument.
-In 1982, equipped with a Ph.D. and a copy of a Whyte Lady banjo purchased with graduation present money, Joe headed off for post-doctoral work in Hamburg, Germany.
-During this time, Joe worked on techniques such as drop-thumbing, but most of all on capturing the joyful sound of the music from Ithaca dances and jams.
-In Germany, he mainly played with friends, but made his first public appearance on banjo at the Blockhütte, a country bar in St. Pauli, just off the Reeperbahn.
+By 1980, Joe had switched from guitar to banjo as his main instrument.
+In 1982, equipped with a Ph.D. and a Mike Allison copy of a Whyte Ladie banjo purchased with graduation present money, Joe headed off for post-doctoral work in Hamburg, Germany.
+While in Hamburg, Joe worked on techniques such as drop-thumbing, but most if all, he tried to capture the joyful sound of the music from Ithaca dances and jams.
+In Germany, he mainly played with friends, but made his first public appearance on banjo at the Blockhütte, a country bar in St. Pauli, Hamburg just off the Reeperbahn, about 20 years after the Beatles frequented the place.
 In 1986, Joe moved to Urbana, Illinois and settled into the old time music and dance scene in the Midwest.
 Two years later at a Swing into Spring dance weekend in Indiana, Joe plus a bunch Urbana-Champaign dancers took a band workshop together and the Saline Ditch Stringband was born.
-Within a year, they had a tighter sound, a much better name (“The Cradlerockers” after the tune, “Rock the Cradle Joe” – everyone in the band was a parent except for Joe), and were playing regularly for dances.
+Within a year, they had a tighter sound, a much better name (“The Cradlerockers” after the tune, “Rock the Cradle Joe” – everyone in the band was a parent except for Joe), and they were playing regularly for the Urbana contra dance.
 Two midwestern banjo players whose playing influenced Joe were Steve Rosen of the Volo Bogtrotters and Dave Landreth of the Allen Street Stringband.
-Occasionally, another dancer, Neia Lively would stand in when the regular Cradlerocker guitarist wasn’t available.

 Blockhutte72dpi.jpgBlockhütte, 1984

-Neia and Joe hooked up with Ray Quigley to form the core of Squirrelheads in Gravy shortly after moving to Texas in 1991.
+Joe hooked up with Ray Quigley to form Squirrelheads in Gravy shortly after moving to Texas in 1991.
 (Originally the Raynormalization Stringband, the band was renamed with help from former Squirrelhead, Gary Washmon, a fiddler in Denton, TX).
-Joe and Neia tend to prefer a driving southern-style rather than the more melodic New England style.
-Ray, who cites Bruce Molsky, another southern-style fiddler as his major influence is amenable, but occasionally slips in a jig over Neia’s objections.
+The Squirrelheads repertoire are mainly old-time tunes from the the southern mountains.

 Ray